Return to Home Page

 *** Colonel Kelly Scott USAF killed this great buck with one shot from his 25-06 at 300 yards ***

 Weapons: Bull elk are big, tough animals that can weigh more than 800 pounds.
-Flat shooting, high energy calibers are recommended, loaded with premium bullets such as the Hornady Interbond, Nosler Partition, Grand Slam, Fail Safe etc. As a general rule, the .270/.308/.30-06 are fine elk cartridges and can be considered sensible minimums.
+Flat shooting, high energy calibers are recommended, loaded with premium bullets such as the Hornady Interbond, Nosler Partition and Accubond etc. As a general rule, the .270/.308/.30-06 are fine elk cartridges and can be considered sensible minimums.
 Limit yourself to only good shots where you can center the lungs and you will have no trouble harvesting game.
 We would much rather take a hunter out who is very proficient with his eastern deer rifle loaded with premium cartridges and bonded bullets, than a hunter with a new, super magnum who flinches and cannot hit the "broad side of the barn" as they say.

-I hunt exclusively with a .308 I load with Hornady Interbonds.
-I am able to cleanly take elk and moose with this caliber.
+I have hunted extensively with a 7MM-08 and .308 which I load with Hornady Interbonds.
+I am able to cleanly take elk and moose with these calibers.
 I also carry a compact Stoney Point Pole Cat telescoping bi-pod.
-The bi-pod carries comfortably on my pack or attached to my belt and is absolutely invaluable as a shooting aid.
-I use it all the time as it takes only seconds to extend and set up.
-I even use it for close range muzzleloader shooting and for turkey hunting.
+The bi-pod carries comfortably and is invaluable as a shooting aid.
 Once you begin to use a bi-pod you will never want to shoot off-hand again, and most importantly you will be a better shot.

 Although most animals are killed within 200 yards for rifle hunters and under 30 yards for archery hunts, you should practice shooting your rifle to 300-400 yards from hunting positions and we recommend archers practice at 40-50 yards.
 Again, the key to success and a clean, humane harvest is in knowing your limits and being able to center the lungs with your weapon.